lfmunoz/ktorio.github.io/servers/features/call-logging.md

 the call will be logged.

 In the example, it will log both: `/section1/*` and `/section2/*` requests.

+You may use the format method to customize the logging message, you can include the the remote client address `request.local.remoteHost` as shown in the example.

 ## MDC
 {: #mdc }